 Introduction

 As discussed earlier, PDLs provide methods of non-repudiation in several ways.
 The techniques adopted by such digital signatures make it difficult for PDL participants to repudiate their input.
-In this document, however, we focused on the non-repudiation in an end-to-end PDL network, where several internal and external service providers (e.g. oracles, smart contracts) input the data.
+The present document, however, is focused on the non-repudiation in an end-to-end PDL network, where several internal and external service providers (e.g. oracles, smart contracts) input the data.
 Some of them may not be controlled by the PDL network and the governance, and are therefore unlikely to comply with the PDL network's consensus.
 In this clause, mitigation techniques for repudiation in such a scenario, are discussed.

 Reputation-based Solutions

-Reputation, in this document, refers to the service providers' (e.g. node, oracle service, external PDL participants) prior dealing or dealings with the PDL network.
+Reputation, in the present document, refers to the service providers' (e.g. node, oracle service, external PDL participants) prior dealing or dealings with the PDL network.
 In a PDL environment, the service providers who regularly send disputed data to the network, may be observed closely and then handled appropriately (e.g. blacklisting) by the PDL network.

-Several different types of reputations can be maintained by the PDL network.3
+Several different types of reputations can be maintained by the PDL network.

+Table 3